Boxer who beat Imane Khelif in 2022 speaks out about Olympic gender controversy

 “The IOC is saddened by the abuse that the two athletes are currently receiving,” it added.
 “Every person has the right to practice sport without discrimination.”

-Khelif is next scheduled to fight on Saturday (3 August) at 4.22pm BST and victory would guarantee the Algerian a bronze medal at 66kg and the chance to compete for silver or gold.
+Khelif is next scheduled to fight this afternoon (Saturday) at 4.22pm BST against Anna Luca Hamori of Hungary and victory would guarantee the Algerian a bronze medal at 66kg and the chance to compete for silver or gold.